YTasheva/CyberNet-Detective/README.md

 * Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

-* Using GitHub Project to track the status of the project tasks will helps to understand the benefits of Kanban boards.
+* Using GitHub Project to track the status of the project tasks will help to understand the benefits of Kanban boards.

 * To implement feature and bug fixes using Git branch workflow and pull requests.